airbytehq/airbyte/docs/integrations/sources/facebook-marketing.md

 ## Getting Started (Airbyte Cloud)

+1. Click `Authenticate your Facebook Marketing account`.
-1. Grab your Ads Account ID.
-The steps to find it are [here](https://www.facebook.com/business/help/1492627900875762).
+2. Enter your Account ID.
+Learn how to find it are [here](https://www.facebook.com/business/help/1492627900875762).
-2. Click `Authenticate your Facebook Marketing account`.
-3. Enter your Account ID.
+3. Enter a start date and your Insights settings.
+4. You're done.

 ## Getting Started (Airbyte Open-Source)